adegboyefoluso/Gold_Badge_Projects/Claims.md

 The Agent /user can
     1. see all claims
     2. Take care of next claim
-    3. Emter a new Claim
+    3. Enter a new Claim